Find Affordable College Courses

 Bridgewater, MA

 The excellent bachelor’s degree programs at Bridgewater State University helped the school earn the #3 place on this year’s ranking of the best value public health schools in Massachusetts.
-Located in the large suburb of Bridgewater, Bridgewater State is a public college with a medium-sized student population.
+Located in the large suburb of Bridgewater, Bridgewater State is a public college with a moderately-sized student population.

 UMass Dartmouth undergraduate students pay an average of $14,408 in in-state tuition and fees each year.